Interactivity-BV/codebaseai/README.md

 - Python 3.7 or higher
 - Git (for cloning the repository)
-- An [OpenAI API key](https://www.openai.com) and a model to use. **Tip**: use a model with a large context window, for example gpt-4o, to fit large files.
+- An [OpenAI API key](https://www.openai.com) and a model to use. **Tip**: use a model with a large context window, for example, gpt-4o, to fit large files.

 ## Installation